bombinisecurity/bombini/docs/detectors/filemon.md

 For each file hook the following options are supported:

-* `disable` disables detection for current hook.
+* `enabled` enables detection for current hook.
 False by default.

 FileMon detector supports process allow/deny list for event filtering.
 It is global for all hooks.
 The detailed description of process filter config section can be found in ProcMon [config section](procmon.md#config).